-After the success of our first group, we will be running another Kids Matter group in the summer term.
+After the success of our first two groups, we will be running another Kids Matter group in the autumn term.
 The group is a non-judgemental space in which you can talk through difficulties and you will be offered practical tips and skills on how to make family life more successful.

-Working together with our user-friendly & evidence-based manuals
+- working together with our user-friendly and evidence-based manuals

-If you are interested in attending this in September 2019 please contact me via the school website, the main school telephone number or via firstname.lastname@example.org to book your place.
+If you are interested in attending this in September 2020 please contact Kate Shaw directly email, via the school website, or the main school telephone number to book your place.